 That question is likely to produce additional questions.
 What makes a successful wrongful death suit?
 What is involved in pursuing the claim?
 Are there time limitations?
 Who should should we pursue?
 Will it be worth it?
 What is the process?
 What should we do first?
 Are there things we shouldn’t do?
 Are there things we shouldn’t say?
 When should we start?
 How can I find the best lawyer to talk with about these issues?

-The North Carolina wrongful death lawyers at Speaks Law Firm are available to answer these questions.
+The Wilmington wrongful death lawyers at Speaks Law Firm are available to answer these questions.
 You can call us now.
 You can also chat with one of our on-line operators or fill out the “Get Help Now” form on this page.
 Below, we answer some basic questions.
 Call as more specific questions arise.

 What is Wrongful Death?